 Trying to avoid the experience of neck pain over the course of your life, may seem impossible.
-With the amount of moving parts that are a part of the necks use and function, it can become more obvious as to why this would be a difficult goal to achieve.
-The neck and cervical spine alone are comprised of seven vertebrae, all requiring a certain amount of strength and flexibility to function optimally.
-The top to vertebrae are responsible not only for bearing the entire 10 to 12 pounds of weight of the head, but allowing it the free movement you enjoy on a daily basis.
-It is normal for this range of movement to be unimpeded by pain, whether turning side to side, tilting the head either way and so on.
+The neck does a lot of movements and function.
+For this reason, it is more obvious as to why this would be a difficult goal to achieve.
+The cervical spine and the neck alone are consist of seven vertebrae, all requiring strength and flexibility to function optimally.
+The top to vertebrae are responsible not only for bearing the weight of the head, but allowing its free movement.
+It is normal for this range of movement to cause pain, whether by turning side to side, tilting the head either way and so on.

 The design of the neck is partly the reason for it being so vulnerable to injury and pain.
 Repeated movements, a sudden fall, or an accident can all be a part of the wear and tear leading up to neck pain.
 In order to find the best way to treat neck pain, it is important to understand more about the neck and the parts involved in its functionality.